 I’ve been in the mood for a margarita.
 It’s not just because tomorrow is Cinco de Mayo, a day we celebrate in this household as an excuse to gorge on Tex-Mex deliciousness.
 It’s because they are light and refreshing and delicious and one of the perfect excuses to make up a nice fresh pico de gallo, pull out some chips and ‘waller’ in the ‘Lord.I.Crave.Salt.Pass.Me.A.Lick’ sty.

 Now, I have to say, I’m not one to care a lick (salt or otherwise) for any margarita that’s concocted with sweet and sour mix.
 And I don’t much care for those versions that use a simple syrup.
 They are just too darned sweet for my taste.

-And I know my margaritas.
-It’s a practice thing.
-Trust me.
+I’ve made watermelon, mango, raspberry, strawberry and even carrot juice margaritas; this recipe with grapefruit juice is one of my favorites.
 I think the reason I love it so much is the tartness of a margarita is intact, with just the right pinch of sweet.
-Anyway…I thought I’d post it a day early, in case anyone wanted to add it to their own Cinco de Mayo celebration:
+Anyway…I thought I’d post it a day early, in case anyone wanted to add it to their own Cinco de Mayo celebration.

 - 8 ounces tequila (I used Patron)